Rose Geranium Essential Oil

 The Pelargonium species that produces Geranium and Geranium EO, Rose was not much used in traditional European herbal medicine and there has been frequent confusion among aromatherapists about the properties of the types of “geranium” that were used by herbalists and the properties of the Geranium essential oil that is sold on the market today.
 For a fuller discussion of this issue, see our product description for Geranium (Egypt).

 Prior to today’s use of the Essential Oils of Geranium and Rose Geranium in aromatherapy, the plants that produce these essential oils were used as herbs in the traditional medicines of the Zulu and Hottentot tribes in their native range.

-Again, see our product description for Geranium (Egypt) for more information.
+- See our product description for Geranium Essential Oil (Egypt) for more information about the oil

 The European Union has classified the Essential Oils of Geranium as strong skin sensitizers, although Tisserand and Young (2014) reviewed studies on this issue and their opinion is that they are more appropriately classed as having a”low risk” in this regard.

 Do not exceed 1.5% concentration in vegetable oil for topical use, avoid frequent topical use, and do not use on damaged, sensitive or irritated skin.

 Some authors recommend avoiding this oil in pregnancy and in the presence of estrogen-dependent cancers/conditions; these recommendations are not found in Tisserand and Young’s Essential Oil Safety: Second Edition (2014).

 There is a significant risk for drug interactions between Geranium essential oil used by the oral route and diabetic medication as well as medications such as cyclophosphamide that are metabolized by CYP2B6 enzymes.
 We strongly caution against oral use of any essential oil.